ston0160/ston0160.github.io/content/_index.md

 title: "Home"
 ---

-# Richard Stone - Computer Science Graduate
+# Hi, I'm Richard

+A Computer Science Graduate from Flinders University, and I am eager to apply my knowledge and skills

 --intro about career--